klovric/scdrm/README.md

 Author
 -----------------------------------------
-Currently working as Linux IT architect @IBM systems.
+Currently not working as Linux IT architect @IBM systems.

-You can contact me at kresimir.lovric@ibm.com
+You can contact me at klovric@kripteia.eu
 Linkedin or Github.